lbl-srg/obc/specification/source/executiveSummary.rst

 deploy the sequence in a proprietary control system, followed by a manual process to validate and confirm the operation.

-The OpenBuildingControl approach is to enable the digitization of the current paper-based control delivery process by developing tools for system designers to select, model the performance of, and then specify sequences for implementation, using a digitized workflow with end-to-end verification, including formal testing of the installed
+The OpenBuildingControl project built the foundation to enable the digitization of the current paper-based control delivery process.
+The project has been developing tools for system designers to select, model the performance of, and then specify sequences for implementation, using a digitized workflow with end-to-end verification, including formal testing of the installed